VentGrey/Epitaph/README.md

 **:warning: As of 2022.
 I can consider this theme "feature-complete" which means I'll just add a few wallpaper goodies, bug-fixes in the installation script and migrations to newer versions of leftwm.
 The theme itself is NOT dead, it's on "Maintenance" mode until someone requests a new feature or a new shiny thing arrives to leftwm  :warning:**

+Things to be truly "feature complete" feel free to add PR's or wait until ready:
+- Implement the `--backlight` flag in `battery-notify` either using `light` or writing directly to the device.
+- Make the installation script smaller / faster or help the LeftWM devs with #292 [here](https://github.com/leftwm/leftwm/pull/292) :)
+- Make more original wallpapers.
+- Add instructions on how to fix the `gnome-keyring-daemon`.
+Even the gnome team knows that tool is garbage x.x
+- Add a GitHub page to the project.

 Complete theme for LeftWM.
 Epitaph is being developed as a starting point for Gnu/Linux :penguin: users who are transitioning from a complete Desktop Environment to a minimalist WM, this theme does not aim to be "simple" or "minimalistic", it aims to be complete and user friendly while keeping